Yodo1Games/Suit-Document/docs/en/unity/integration.md

 **Note**: You need to change `android:screenOrientation` with respect to your app's or game's settings

 ### 5. Add `Yodo1UnityActivity` to `AndroidManifest.xml` file

+If the Unity Container Page is not customized for the APP, can skip this step.

   ```xml
   <activity